weina1117/weina1117.github.io/_posts/2016-12-20-algorithms4-chapter5.md

 5.2 Tries
 ---------
-Trses sorting is amazing that has high performance in typical applications, even for huge tables:
+Tries sorting is amazing that has high performance in typical applications, even for huge tables:
 * Search hits take time proportional to the length of the search key.
 * Search misses involve examining only a few characters.